ceph/ceph/doc/dev/crimson/pipelines.rst

                                                                                        |cBLU| process |
                                                                                        +----+---------+

-In the diagram above, two requests from the same client are being served in parallel.
+In the diagram above, two requests from the same client are being served concurrently.
 They share the same pipeline.
 But before one transits to the next stage, it have to wait until the previous one leaves that stage.
 And please note, the last "process" stage is a per-PG stage.
 So only one request is allowed to stay in that stage at any give point of time.